martygubar/bds-getting-started/lab-publicip/access-node-public-ip.md

 1. Upload the API Signing Key
 1. Create a Configuration File that uses all of this information

-These steps are detailed in tutorial [Preparing for Big Data Service]().
+These steps are detailed in tutorial [Preparing for Big Data Service](?lab=preparing-for-big-data-service).

 ## Locate the Private IP Address for Cloudera Manager's Utility Node
 You can find the private IP address in your Hadoop cluster's list of attached nodes.
 In the Big Data Service console:
-* Select your cluster from the compartment's cluster list
+* Select `mycluster` from the compartment's cluster list
 * Find the first Utility node
 * Copy the IP address `your-utility-node-private-ip` associated with this BDS cluster node.